7. DISEASE MANAGEMENT

 7.3.2.2.1.
 Platinum based chemotherapy

 Platinum based chemotherapy should be the second line treatment of choice if not received in the first line setting.
-No data supports the use of maintenance avelumab outside of the first line setting.
+No data supports the use of maintenance avelumab outside of the first-line setting.
+In addition, patients in this category are likely to have already received a checkpoint inhibitor in the first-line setting, either in combination with EV or as monotherapy.

 7.3.2.2.2.
 Immunotherapy